WOKY

-WOKY (920 AM, "The Big 920") is a commercial radio station in Milwaukee, Wisconsin, United States.
-It is owned and operated by iHeartMedia and broadcasts a sports format affiliated with Fox Sports Radio.
-Its studios and offices, which became the home of all iHeart Milwaukee stations in 2000 after a building expansion, are located on West Howard Avenue in suburban Greenfield; the transmitter site is behind the studios.
-WOKY broadcasts in HD Radio.
+WOKY (920 kHz, "Fox Sports 920") is a commercial AM radio station in Milwaukee, Wisconsin, owned by iHeartMedia, Inc. The station airs a sports radio format, featuring programs from Fox Sports Radio, including Dan Patrick and Colin Cowherd.
+WOKY's studios and offices, which became the home of all iHeart Milwaukee stations in 2000 after a building expansion, are on West Howard Avenue in Greenfield.